decentraland/documentation/content/creator/sdk7/architecture/custom-components.md

 ```

+{{< hint danger >}}
+**❗Warning**
-> Warning: Component IDs must be created in a deterministic way.
+Component IDs must be created in a deterministic way.
 Do not give it a random number, or one that may vary based on in what order the scene loads, or the actions taken by the player.
 This is especially consideration if changes in the scene are synced between players.
 If two player's local versions of the scene use different ids for a same component, it won't be possible to properly sync them.

-Note that if you're using a library, the creators of the library might have created their own custom components.
-The range of the IDs of these components in the library should be specified in the library's readme file, so you can avoid overlaps.
+{{< /hint >}}

 ## Components as flags